olyaiy/ai-saas/README.md

 ## Acknowledgements

 This project was created as a side project to explore RAG technology and full-stack AI application development.
 It's not intended for commercial use but as a learning and experimentation platform.
+The rapid evolution of AI technologies and their integration into web applications has been a fascinating journey.

 ## Contact

-For any questions or feedback, please reach out through GitHub issues or my LinkedIn profile.
+For any questions, feedback, or discussions about this project or AI development in general, please reach out through GitHub issues or my LinkedIn profile.
+I'm always excited to connect with fellow developers and AI enthusiasts!

 ---

-Happy coding! 🚀
+Happy coding and AI exploring! 🚀